Here is a note recorded by YW.

 Through above experiment, I found that

-• the transaction commit timestamp of automatically commit transaction when the single statement was executed, which does not reflect the actual commit timestamp.
+command was executed. - the transaction commit timestamp of automatically commit transaction when the single statement was executed, which does not reflect the actual commit timestamp.

 So, The timestamps of transaction Xid events maybe are not ordered.